gedouu/vite-plugin-generate-html/README.md

   /**
    * Custom script and link element attributes for application's entry points.
 Entry point name must match those defined in configs.
-   * E.g. if your applications default main entry point is "main.ts" you must pass "main" as an entry point name for output.
+   * E.g. if your application's default main entry point is "main.ts" you must pass "main" as an entry point name for output.
    * If output is left empty default attributes for script and link elements are used.
    * Script element default attributes: ['type="module"']
    * Link element default attributes: ['media="all"']